 1. The Sun Maintains Life

-The Sun is the most important celestial body as it maintains all life.
+The Sun is the most important celestial body from the Earth's point of view, as it maintains all life.

-In this article, we'll look at facts not only about this astonishing star itself but the history of our relationship with it and its influence on life on Earth.
+In this article, we'll look at facts about not only this astonishing star itself but also the history of our relationship with it and its influence on life on Earth.

 A Blazing Star in the Heavens

 Primitive peoples of ancient times worshiped the Sun.
 Many surviving indigenous cultures still revere the Sun as a god or goddess today.

 The earliest Chinese civilizations believed a solar eclipse (when the passage of a planet between the Sun and the Earth blocks it from view) was the “dog of heaven” taking a bite out of it!